christianalfoni/impact/README.md

 ## Explanation

-- **feature**: Marks a class to be injectable and will resolve any constructor params and inject other classes
+- **singleton**: Marks a class to be injectable and will resolve any constructor params and inject other classes.
+The [tsyringe](https://github.com/microsoft/tsyringe) library from Microsoft is used and is also exposed as an export if needed.
 - **observable**: Marks a property as observable.
-Whenever a component accesses an observable during component render it will return a hook which subscribes to it, as opposed to just getting the value in any other context.
-No proxies, no magic...
+Whenever a component accesses an observable during component render it will subscribe to it.
+No proxies, just a plain getter/setter
 - **observer**: Tracks when an observable should return a React hook as opposed to the plain value
 - **ContainerProvider**: Exposes a dependency injection container which holds on to classes requested by the **useInject** hook.
-- **useFeature**: Uses the container on the context to inject the referenced class and any dependencies it has
+- **useInject**: Uses the container on the context to inject the referenced class and any dependencies it has

 ## Why

 React is an amazing tool to build UIs, though it is typically used to build applications which primarily fetches and displays data, where interactions are by majority driven by a router.
 There are really good tools to take advantage of Reacts reactive and declarative paradigm to make this an excellent developer experience.

-Where React falls short is when you are building complex rich applications.
-In these kinds of applications you quickly end up in putting all your state at the top using context providers and your asynchronous flows becomes a spaghetti of different effects reacting to state changes.
+Where React falls short is when you build complex rich applications.
+In these kinds of applications you quickly end up in putting all your state at the top using context providers and your asynchronous flows becomes a spaghetti of different effects, in different components, reacting to state changes.

 There are tools that aid this already, but it is well worth providing an imperative and object oritented version for developers who already embraces an this paradigm for application logic.
+Allowing them to take full advantage of the latest asynchronous primitives that React itself offers.

 ## Deep Dive

 ### observable

 Unlike [Mobx](https://mobx.js.org/README.html) which wraps values in proxies to track mutations, the observable is a simple getter/setter tracker.
 It is considered an immutable value, which is what React requires.
 That means updating an observable always needs to set the value.
-With React and favoured patterns in object oriented programming we manage this by:
+With React and favoured patterns in object oriented programming which properly separate private and public access, we can:

 ```ts
 class Todo {